May 2023 Update: Fixed a bug with setting the default for the "Start date" field. A bug I should have noticed years ago.

 Perl CGI script, which relies heavily on the smarts contained in the

-modules.
-If you'd like to look at that (feel free to adapt it to
+If you'd like to look at things (feel free to

-your own preferences if you are so inclined):
+your own preferences if you are so inclined), the

 Additional notes (October 2017).